alainrk/unleashed-firmware/documentation/SubGHzRemoteProg.md

 ## Somfy Telis

-1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> Somfy Telis 433Mhz
+1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> Somfy Telis 433MHz
 2. Open your new remote file
-3. Long press (hold) the ‘Prog’ button on a remote that is already registered to the device, until the blinds move shortly up and down.
+3. Long press (hold) the 'Prog' button on a remote that is already registered to the device, until the blinds move shortly up and down.
-4. Press and hold the ‘Prog’ button on the flipper (Left Arrow), until the blinds move shortly up and down again.
+4. Press and hold the 'Prog' button on the flipper (Left Arrow), until the blinds move shortly up and down again.
 5. Done?

 ## BFT Mitto

 How to create new remote and bind it to receiver (will not conflict with original remotes):

-1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> BFT Mitto 433Mhz
+1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> BFT Mitto 433MHz
 2. Open your new remote file
 3. You need to be in minimum 3 meters to receiver
 4. Original Remote: Press hidden button on back of remote with a pin or paper clip OR press Button 1 & 2 together until remote LED lights.
 5. Original Remote: Momentarily press button that opens device
-6. Long press (Right Arrow) - (0xF button - Btn:F) on Flipper for like 3-5 sec
+6. Long press (Right Arrow) - (0xF button - Btn:F) on flipper for like 3-5 sec
 7. Press the button you want to bind to open the device on the flipper
 8. Press (Right Arrow) - (0xF button - Btn:F) again
 9. Done?

 OR

-1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> BFT Mitto 433Mhz
+1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> BFT Mitto 433MHz
 2. Open your new remote file
 3. Open your receiver board box
 4. **Watch this video**: https://www.youtube.com/watch?v=5QXMBKI_-Ls
-5. Long press (Right Arrow) - (0xF button - Btn:F) on Flipper for like 3-5 sec -> Will act like holding Button 1 & 2 on original remote as shown on video
+5. Long press (Right Arrow) - (0xF button - Btn:F) on flipper for like 3-5 sec -> Will act like holding Button 1 & 2 on original remote as shown on video
 6. Done?

 --